Deploy a Full Stack Application With No Code

 6. Exploring your Dashboard

 Once the loading has taken place, the dashboard is good to go.
 Hit the link provided, and you’ll be brought to a webpage with the Streamlit visualization.
-You now have a full dashboard app at your disposal!
+You now have a full stack app at your disposal!

 We presented a general framework for creating readily-deployable, premade dashboards.
 The entire process takes about 15 minutes and requires no code, making it accessible to everyone.
 This process can be applied to other technologies as well, as long as the 3 main components are me: